Antiviral (film): Plot

 The next day, a severely ill Syd is approached by two men, who drive him to a secret location that houses Hannah.
 The celebrity, whose death was fabricated to protect her, is barely alive, extremely weak and bleeding from her mouth.
 Hannah's physician, Dr. Abendroth, reveals the virus infecting them has been engineered with a mechanism to prevent analysis, which broke Syd's console.
 It is, in fact, a modified version of an illness that Hannah has had before.
 Abendroth reveals his infatuation with Hannah, showing samples of her skin grafted to his own arm.
 He derides Syd as "just another fan."

 Syd returns to the Lucas Clinic, and traces the original strain of the virus to Derek, who sold it to a rival company, Vole & Tesser.
 Dr. Abendroth discovers that Vole & Tesser patented the modified strain, though their motives remain unclear.
 Before Syd can proceed further, he is abducted by Levine.
 Syd is put in a room where his deterioration and death will be broadcast on reality television to sate Hannah's fans, who could not witness her death.
 As Syd begins to show the final symptoms, he escapes by stabbing Levine in the mouth with a syringe and holding a nurse hostage with his infected blood.
 After Syd realizes that Vole & Tesser infected Hannah to harvest their own patented pathogen from her, Syd contacts them and negotiates a deal.

-Some time later, a virtual reality version of Hannah that advertises the "Afterlife" product, coming exclusively from Vole & Tesser.
+Some time later, a virtual reality version of Hannah advertises the "Afterlife" product, coming exclusively from Vole & Tesser.
 Syd now works for Vole & Tesser, where Hannah's cells have been replicated to form a distorted cell garden from Astral Bodies' celebrity meat technology.
 Viruses injected into her system are sold.
 Syd demonstrates a new virus as he sticks a needle into a genetically created arm.
 Later, while alone, Syd cuts the arm and drinks the flowing blood; it is revealed the arm is in fact Hannah's, as her deformed face and body are shown to be in the Cell Garden chamber.